xwRongx/cs179g_database_project/README.md

 + Print Top Word per Year:
     + `SELECT * FROM top_word_year ORDER BY year DESC LIMIT 20;`

 Note: 'process_ngrams.py' writes word stats and top words by decade.
-For simplicity, only 'process_decade_top.py' is used for Part 2.
+For simplicity, only 'process_decade_top.py' and 'process_top_word_year.py' is used for Part 2.